High Table, Lower Orders: Series 1

-Peter Devanti, a notorious TV populariser of history and former member of the college, dies after being the college's guest at High Table.
+Peter Devanti, a notorious TV populariser of history and member of the college, dies after being the college's guest at High Table.
 The apparent cause is eating nuts despite a known allergy.
-However the college's Master suspects foul play.
-He invites Simon Harrison, a former brilliant biology student at the college who has ended up working in the Health and Safety Executive, a job he mostly finds tiresome, to investigate the suspicious death.
+However, the college's Master suspects foul play.
+He invites Simon Harrison, a brilliant former biology student at the college who is now working in the Health and Safety Executive, a job he mostly finds tiresome, to investigate the suspicious death.
 At the same time, Zoe Redmond, a philosophy graduate and Simon's former girlfriend, loses her job as political sketch-writer on a national newspaper and is forced to freelance.
-Her first job is covering the aftermath of Devanti's death, which brings her back together with both Simon, whom she left for Devanti on the eve of Simon's final undergraduate exam, and her tutor Patricia, who was also, it emerges, one of Devanti's conquests.
-Her re-appearance opens old wounds for Simon, who drank himself into oblivion when she left him, leaving him in no condition for a final exam, and resulting in him failing to get the first-class honours degree that would have ensured his continued academic career.
+Her first job is covering the aftermath of Devanti's death, which brings her back into contact with Simon, whom she left for Devanti on the eve of Simon's final undergraduate exam, and her tutor Patricia, who was also, it emerges, one of Devanti's conquests.
+Her reappearance opens old wounds for Simon, who drank himself into oblivion when she left him; he was consequently in no condition for his final exam, and failed to get the first-class honours degree that would have enabled him to pursue an academic career.

-The plot thickens as the Master himself dies, and the various fellows, including the Machiavellian history don Gilbert Devlin, compete to be his replacement.
-Meanwhile the list of people who might have wanted Peter Devanti dead keeps growing.
-Nearly everyone connected with the college had a reason to hate Devanti or want him removed, including anyone with ambition to be Master, since Devanti himself was the obvious candidate to succeed.
+The Master himself dies, and various fellows, including the Machiavellian history don Gilbert Devlin, compete to replace him.
+Meanwhile, the list of people who might have wanted Peter Devanti dead keeps growing.
+Nearly everyone connected with the college had a reason to hate Devanti or want him removed, including anyone with the ambition to be Master, since Devanti himself was the obvious candidate to succeed.
 Most of the female characters had affairs with and were abandoned by Devanti, including Zoe and Patricia.
-Even the Bursar has been wounded by Devanti, as his sole academic venture was plagiarized by the television historian before its official publication.
+Even the Bursar has been wounded by Devanti, as his sole academic venture was plagiarised by the television historian before its official publication.

-In a subplot, Simon becomes so disenchanted with working at the HSE that he turns a speech at a conference in Europe into a denunciation of the nitpicking culture of the health and safety bureaucracy, much to the annoyance of the interpreter who cannot translate words like "toss-pottery".
+In a subplot, Simon becomes so disenchanted with working at the HSE that he turns a speech at a conference in Europe into a denunciation of the nitpicking culture of the health and safety bureaucracy, much to the annoyance of the interpreter, who cannot translate words like "tosspottery".
 At the subsequent disciplinary hearing his line manager is shown to be incapable of either managing him or firing him, and he is shunted to a regional office.